PCs and Macs

 On Chromebooks, you can download the CodeREADr app from Google Play.

-- Built-in webcams typically do not have auto-focus cameras so you will only be able to scan QR codes with them.
+Many webcams do not have auto-focus cameras so you may only be able to scan simple QR codes with them.
 However, you can use Bluetooth or USB barcode scanning accessories to scan all the popular 1D and 2D barcodes.
 While Chromebooks can connect with most Bluetooth scanners in the HID mode (keyboard emulation), that’s not true for all USB scanners as some require drivers not compatible with the Chrome OS.